Hi,

 2 videos I’ve been involved with raising awareness of HNC and HPV cancers

 I'm forever biting various bits of my mouth.
 Cheeks, lips and tongue.
-Normally when I'm chewing and not pasting attention.
+Normally when I'm chewing and not paying attention.
 Sometimes it feels like they have swelled up before I bite them which seems a reasonable excuse, but often not.

 Whatever cancer throws your way, we’re right there with you.